na-na-hi/renget/archive/how2playba.md

 Up to HC you can borrow someone's hypercarry who can beat the raid by herself, just build a decent supporting team around her.
 Don't try EX without a mock battle if ur below the recommended level.

-If you're a pro raid gamer, it's good practice to either (mentally) make a note of what time you started the raid or what time you'll stop resetting for a high score and finish the raid.
+If you're a pro raid gamer, it's good practice to set a time you'll stop resetting for a high score and finish the raid.
 Getting a cool gamer score is not worth losing a ticket over.
-In JP a timer is available in the pause screen, so look forward to that.

-If you need something in the middle of ur raid battle, you can close the app/quit the game and start Blue Archive again.
+If you need to change formation in the middle of ur raid battle, you can close the app/quit the game and start Blue Archive again.
 This way you won't lose ur ticket, your attempt will stay active, AND you get to change ur team/positioning/starting EX skills.
 This works in mock battles and actual runs.

 See the [shop section](https://rentry.org/how2playba#shop) for what to buy.

 >I forgot if I started a mock battle or a real run, help!
 In battle, at the top left of your screen it shows if it's a mock battle.
-If there isn't notice, it's a real run.
+If there isn't a notice, it's a real run.

 >Should I save my raid coins?
 No. There's a limit on every item you can buy, and the shop refreshes before a new raid.
 Don't be a retard.